ga-wdi-boston/js-objects-stack-challenge/README.md

 function for `Stack` and a completed prototype method on it, `pop()`.
 The challenge is to implement the remaining method, `push()`.

-Create a custom JavaScript object modeling a stack using a constructor function and a prototype.
-Starter code has been provided in [`lib/stack.js`](lib/stack.js).

 -   You should be able to create a new stack with `let stack = new Stack();`.
 -   Your stack should have two methods, `push` and `pop`.